RUSSIA: On trial despite age, sickness

 Another Jehovah's Witness has died after investigators submitted the case against him to prosecutors and before it reached court.
 Viktor Ivanovich Malkov (born 21 February 1959) died in Smolensk on 26 April 2020, having spent eight months in detention and nearly four months under house arrest.
 He had suffered from coronary heart disease and kidney problems.

-"Viktor's health was largely influenced by poor conditions in pre-trial detention centres and the stress associated with criminal prosecution", the Jehovah's Witnesses stated after his death.
+"Viktor's health was largely influenced by poor conditions in pre-trial detention centres and the stress associated with criminal prosecution," Jehovah's Witnesses stated after his death.
 (END)

 Full reports on freedom of thought, conscience and belief in Russia